 Working Through the Cause

-The second component of the process is to work through the underlying cause.
+One component of the process is to work through the underlying cause.
 In some situations, this means using treatments like cognitive behavioral therapy, which helps you learn how to spot the negative thought patterns that derail your day.
 You also learn how to change them to limit the amount of time you are focused on the negative.

 Incorporating Natural Treatments

 You’ll work with your counseling team next to create a treatment plan for depression that focuses on your body’s physical needs and mental health concerns.
-This may include treatments to address vitamin deficiencies, fitness and nutrition focus.
+This may include treatments to address vitamin deficiencies, fitness, and nutrition focus.
 Sometimes there are underlying physical conditions that can cause depression due to pain.

 Other components of your treatment may include group and individual talk sessions.
 Massage treatment works to stimulate a natural healing impact for many.
 Some people benefit from incorporating acupuncture into their treatment plan.
+Fortunately, today, there are many new approaches for the treatment of depression.
+It’s not uncommon to find that one form of therapy works better for you than another.

 Your team works closely with you to create this type of plan based on your physical and mental needs.
 A number of other treatment options are available, too, including neurorehabilitation and brain stimulation therapy.